-If you remember what happened in 2008, putting it in the stock market wasn’t the best idea was it?!
+Because if you remember what happened in 2008, putting it in the stock market wasn’t the best idea was it?!

 Honestly, I don’t know.
-I think it’s a bit too neat to say every 18 years this will happen, but equally humans are pretty forgetful and dumb.
+I think it’s a bit too neat to say every 18 years this will happen, but equally, humans are pretty forgetful and dumb.
 18 years is realistically the time it takes for the last set of bosses to retire and be replaced by a new set of people who didn’t live through the last boom and bust – so they don’t have the benefit of hindsight.
 So it’s not surprising they get greedy and repeat the mistakes of the past.

 Will I change my strategy because of it?
 Nope.

 Will I amend my strategy?
-Maybe
+Maybe.

-If you own the properties outright or with a small mortgage (say under 50% LTV), then it is much easier to weather the storm and ride out the crisis.
+If you own the properties outright or with a small mortgage (say under 60% LTV), then it is much easier to weather the storm and ride out the crisis.

-Sure it would be nice to be able to buy low, sell high every single time.
+Sure it would be nice to be able to buy low and sell high every single time.
 But that’s not really investing, that’s trading.
 If you want to do that, then there are easier ways to do that.
 Trade the housebuilders on the stock market if you want an easier trade!